bhavika-g/LSTM/README.md

-# Calcium to Electrophysiology Prediction
+# Series to Series Bio-Signal Prediction using LSTM

 This repository implements a deep neural network for predicting subthreshold electrical activity (whole-cell patch clamp ephys) from calcium imaging traces.
 The model combines temporal convolutions and stacked bidirectional LSTMs for sequence-to-sequence translation of neuronal activity.

 ## Architecture
 1D Convolution Layers (SiLU, ELU activations)